rna88/valvePlayerQuery/README.md

 Optionally you may place a small image called <gamedir>.png in the same location as the script.
 This image will appear on the notification, allowing you to easily identify different notifications for different games.

 ### Example
-Demonstrating usage for fistful of frags:
+Demonstrating "daemonized" usage for Fistful of Frags:

 `setsid python valvePlayerQuery.py fof 20 10 3 >/dev/null 2>&1`